unrealwork/atsd-use-cases/how-to/shared/import-rule.md

 ![](./images/rules.png)

-A rule is evaluated by the ATSD rule engine in order to trigger an alert or to execute a corrective action when the specified  condition is satisfied.
+A Rule is evaluated by the ATSD rule engine in order to trigger an alert or to execute a corrective action when the specified  condition is satisfied.

 Follow this process to upload a rule to you local ATSD instance.